Transparency: Motivations and Challenges: Economics and Multi-Agent Game Theory

 Now consider what happens if all cars learn about an extra road from $u$ to $v$ as shown in Figure \ref{fig:Braess} (bottom).
 We may assume that the $u \rightarrow v$ road was always there but that it was hidden until the faithful information about its existence was made transparent.
-Although intuitively the additional road increases capacity for all and hence should only lead to a better outcome, in fact the new Wardrop equilibrium obtained by selfish optimization results in a greater delay for everyone of $10 \cdot 4 + 2 + 50 = 92$ units!
+Some cars on the $s \rightarrow u$ path save time by taking the new $u \rightarrow v$ road then $v \rightarrow t$, rather than going directly along $u \rightarrow t$.
+Cars on $s \rightarrow v$ see an opportunity to reduce their delay by switching to this new $s \rightarrow u \rightarrow v$ route.
+Although intuitively the additional road increases capacity for all and hence seemingly should only lead to a better outcome, in fact the new Wardrop equilibrium obtained by selfish optimization results in a greater delay for everyone of $10 \cdot 4 + 2 + 50 = 92$ units!

-\citet{Kel91} provides an additional twist on this example.
+\cite{Kel91} provides an additional twist on this example.
 Suppose now that all users know that road works might be under way on the $u \rightarrow v$ road, which has delay $x+10+R$, where $R$ is a random variable taking the values 0 or 30 with equal probability.
 If $R$ is unknown, then the expected delay along $u \rightarrow v$ is $x+25$, leading to the outcome in Figure \ref{fig:Braess} (top) with delay of 83.
 On the other hand, if instead $R$ is known to everyone, then: we either have $R=30$ which leads to the outcome in Figure \ref{fig:Braess} (top); or we have $R=0$ which leads to the outcome in Figure \ref{fig:Braess} (bottom); for an expected delay of $\frac{1}{2}(83+92)=87.5 > 83$.
 Hence, again transparency (providing everyone with faithful information) leads to a worse expected outcome for everyone.